On the Steiner property for planar minimizing clusters. The isotropic case: Introduction

 \begin{defn}[Steiner property] A cluster $\E$ is said to satisfy the \emph{Steiner property} if $\partial^* \E$ is a locally finite union of ${\rm C}^1$ arcs, and at each junction point exactly three arcs are meeting, having tangent vectors which form three angles of $\frac 23\,\pi$. \end{defn}

 \begin{defn}[Dini property] Let $\varphi:\R^+\to\R^+$ be an increasing function such that $\varphi(0)=0$.
 We say that \emph{$\varphi$ satisfies the Dini property} if for every $C>1$ one has

 and we say that \emph{$\varphi$ satisfies the $1/2$-Dini property} if $\sqrt{\varphi}$ satisfies the Dini property.
-A uniformly continuous function $f$ is Dini continuous if and only if its modulus of continuity $\omega_f$ satisfies the Dini property.
-We say that \emph{$f$ is $1/2$-Dini continuous} if $\omega_f$ satisfies the $1/2$-Dini property. \end{defn}
+A uniformly continuous function $f:\R^N\to\R^+$ is Dini continuous if and only if its modulus of continuity $\omega_f$ satisfies the Dini property.
+We say that a function $f:\R^N\to\R$ is \emph{locally Dini continuous} if for every bounded set $\Omega\comp\R^N$ the modulus of continuity of $f$ within $\Omega$ satisfies the Dini property.
+Moreover, we say that \emph{$f$ is $1/2$-Dini continuous} if $\omega_f$ satisfies the $1/2$-Dini property, and that \emph{$f$ is locally $1/2$-Dini continuous} if the $1/2$-Dini property is satisfied by the modulus of continuity of $f$ in every bounded subset of $\R^N$. \end{defn}

 Notice that if $\varphi:\R^+\to\R^+$ is non-decreasing, such that $\varphi(0)=0$ and $\alpha$-H\"older, then it satisfies the Dini property.
 We are now in position to state the main result of the present paper.